agnakro/gatling-tutorial/README.md

 # gatling-tutorial

-This is a comprehensive tutorial how to start performance testing with gatling.io.
+This is a comprehensive tutorial on how to start performance testing with gatling.io.

 Let's assume that you are pretty new to performance testing but have some experience in testing over all.
 Great!
 This place is for you.
 The purpose of this tutorial is to know basics around the tool - gatling.io and its R&R functionality.
-I will try to show you how to set up an environment, the tool and explain essenssials regarding recorded scenario.
+I will try to show you how to set up an environment, the tool and explain essentials regarding recorded scenario.

 ## Installations